The Google Doodle on March 18, 2019 honors the 52-year anniversary of the first installation of Seiichi Miyake’s invention

 Those of us who are not visually impaired take many conveniences for granted that don’t come easily to those who cannot see.
-Transportation (even walking along the sidewalk) becomes very difficult without visual faculties.
+Transportation becomes very difficult without visual faculties, even walking along the sidewalk.

-Today, Google paid tribute to one man’s invention that made those Braille-like tiles to help blind pedestrians safely cross intersections.
+Today, Google paid tribute to one man’s invention which made those Braille-like tiles to help blind pedestrians safely cross intersections.
 Here’s the story behind Tenji bricks, today’s Google Doodle.

 Handicap-Accessible Vans: Understanding another mobility resource for those with disabilities